-This plan needs to help you flex your resources to meet peaks and troughs in demand.
+This plan should help you flex your resources to meet peaks and troughs in demand.

-It should be able to pull in more resources when you oversell, and divert resources elsewhere it you undersell.
-Consider hiring temporary workers into customer service or warehousing teams if demand takes off for example.
-Or boosting your digital media and optimising the website if sales are slower than expected.
+It should be able to pull in more resources when you oversell and divert resources elsewhere if you undersell.
+For example, plan on hiring temporary workers into customer service or warehousing teams if demand takes off.
+Or boost your digital media and optimise the website if sales are slower than expected.

 Use backlogs to help manage resources

-You review the list every 2 weeks and pick out which jobs to focus in the next 2 weeks. (often called a “sprint” period).
-The tasks usually focus on improving functionality, design or the overall store experience.
+You review the list every 2 weeks and pick which jobs to focus on in the next 2 weeks.
+(Often called a “sprint”).
+The tasks usually focus on improving functionality, design or the overall experience.

 The list can include :-

-- ideas from the pre-launch phase you put on hold.
+- ideas from the pre-launch phase you parked.